-215. Representative Hunter also announced during the hearing that the house committee would vote out SB 4 at the end of the hearing, along with any introduced amendments.

-216. House Committee members and members of the public had little time to review the amendments before voting on the bill, and the public did not have adequate time to review or provide feedback on the changes.
-That same day, the house committee voted out SB 1.

-217. All members of the house voted out SB 1 on October 15.

-218. Governor Abbott signed into law SB 1, the Texas state senate plan, on October 25.
+- 212. Representative Hunter also announced during the hearing that the house committee would vote out SB 4 at the end of the hearing, along with any introduced amendments. - 213.
+House Committee members and members of the public had little time to review the amendments before voting on the bill, and the public did not have adequate time to review or provide feedback on the changes.
+That same day, the house committee voted out SB 1. - 214.
+All members of the house voted out SB 1 on October 15. - Governor Abbott signed into law SB 1, containing the S2168 Texas state senate 215. plan, on October 25.

 iii.
-Legislative background on the congressional plan
+The passage of the Texas congressional plan (C2193) during the 87th legislative session

-219. Senator Huffman also filed SB 6 ("SB 6")-a redistricting plan for congressional districts-on September 27, 2021.

-220. On October 4, the Senate Special Committee on Redistricting held public hearings on SB 6.

-221. In those hearings, the senate committee adopted a novel rule requiring that, before an amendment could be filed, any congressional representative who would be impacted by the amendment had to consent to the change.
-This was an irregular move that made offering amendments cumbersome and time-consuming.

-222. When asked why a new opportunity district had not been created for voters of color, Senator Huffman said her team had seen "no strong basis in evidence" to create such a district.

-223. On October 6, the full senate voted to suspend the printing rule for SB 6.
+- 216. Senator Huffman also filed SB 6 ("SB 6")-containing Congressional Plan 2193 ("C2193"), a redistricting plan for Texas's congressional districts-on September 27, 2021. - On October 4, the Senate Special Committee on Redistricting held public hearings 217. on SB 6. - In those hearings, the senate committee adopted a novel rule requiring that, before 218. an amendment could be filed, any congressional representative who would be impacted by the amendment had to consent to the change.
+This was an irregular move that made offering amendments cumbersome and time-consuming. - 219.
+When asked why a new opportunity district had not been created for voters of color, Senator Huffman said her team had seen "no strong basis in evidence" to create such a district. - 220.
+On October 6, the full senate voted to suspend the printing rule for SB 6.
 That same day, the senate passed SB 6 on the third reading.

-224. The House Redistricting Committee gave only 24-hour hearing notice to the public, issuing a notice for a public hearing on SB 6 on October 12, and setting the hearing for the very next day.
-The house committee also provided only 12 hours for the public to register to give virtual testimony at the hearing.
+- 221. The House Redistricting Committee gave only 24-hour hearing notice to the public, issuing a notice for a public hearing on SB 6 on October 12, and setting the hearing for the very next day.
+The house committee also provided only 12 hours for the public to register to give virtual testimony at the hearing. - 222.
+At the public hearing on October 13, State Representative Hunter limited the bill layout to just one hour.

-Case 3:21-cv-00259-DCG-JES-JVB Document 646 Filed 11/18/22 Page 63 of 111

-225. At the public hearing on October 13, State Representative Hunter limited the bill layout to just one hour.
 At the beginning of the hearing, State Representative Hunter announced that the Committee would vote out the bill at the end of the hearing and that it would not consider committee amendments until after public testimony.
 The committee did not allow invited testimony.
-That same day, the committee voted out SB 6.

-226. On October 16, the House adopted several amendments to SB 6 and passed it out on second reading.
-There was no opportunity for public input on any of these amendments.

-227. There were some differences between the version of SB 6 that the senate had passed and the version of SB 6 that the house passed.
+That same day, the committee voted out SB 6. - On October 16, the House adopted several amendments to SB 6 and passed it out 223. on second reading.
+There was no opportunity for public input on any of these amendments. - 224.
+There were some differences between the version of SB 6 that the senate had passed and the version of SB 6 that the house passed.
 This required the convening of a conference committee between 5 members appointed from the house and 5 members appointed from the senate.
 The conference committee included 5 Anglo Republican senators and 4 Republican representatives.
-One of the conference committee representatives was a Black Democrat.

-228. The conference committee met on October 17, a Sunday, to hash out the differences in the two versions of bill and passed, for final consideration, a new reconciled version of SB 6.
+One of the conference committee representatives was a Black Democrat. - 225.
+The conference committee met on October 17, a Sunday, to hash out the differences in the two versions of bill and passed, for final consideration, a new reconciled version of SB 6.
 The process took less than twenty-four hours.
-Representative Senfronia Thompson, the only Black member and the only Democratic member of the conference committee, did not sign the committee report.

-229. The reconciled bill then went to the two chambers the very next day on October 18, with both chambers then voting to pass the bill.
+Representative Senfronia Thompson, the only Black member and the only Democratic member of the conference committee, did not sign the committee report. - 226.
+The reconciled bill then went to the two chambers the very next day on October 18, with both chambers then voting to pass the bill.
 Legislators had little time to examine the final version of SB 6.